wdawson/okta.github.io/_source/_posts/2018-08-27-build-crud-app-vuejs-netcore.md

 import 'bootstrap-vue/dist/bootstrap-vue.css'
 ```

-After you apply those changes, this is how your `main.js` file is supposed to look:
+After you apply those changes, this is how your `main.js` file should look:

 ```js
 // The Vue build version to load with the `import` command